alien45/cv/README.md

 **Apr 2016 – Apr 2017**

-- WHMCS payment integration via Ezidebit API
+- Enabled recurring direct debits and instant card payments via Ezidebit API on WHMCS
 - SPA admin dashboard for customer billing and invoicing system using AngularJS, deployed with Docker
 - Backend API & microservices using Go, MySQL & RabbitMQ
 - Programmed automation tools in Go for parsing, formatting and storing telecom provider billing data